-Construction Expected: April 2023 - July 2024
+Construction Expected: Spring 2024 - Fall 2024

-Outreach Anticipated: Q1 2023 - Q4 2024
+Outreach Anticipated: Q4 2023 - Q3 2025

 Before the start of construction, CHPE will conduct Outreach at recreation centers, marinas, parks/visitors' centers, and ferry terminals.
 CHPE will post flyers and signage to notify recreators of potential access restrictions.
-CHPE will send official notice of construction to mariners, local officials, host/abutting property owners in the area, and relevant state and federal regulators.
-Although construction is on the New York side of Lake Champlain, Outreach may also be conducted on the Vermont side since construction will likely be visible from both shorelines at times and construction may impact access to Vermont recreators.
+CHPE will send official notice of construction to mariners, local officials, and relevant state and federal regulators.
+Although construction is on the New York side of Lake Champlain, Outreach may also be conducted on the Vermont side since construction will likely be visible from both shorelines at times.

-Outreach Tactics: Meetings with all key elected officials and other stakeholders (as guided by elected officials), direct mail, flyers, text messaging, and signage.
+Outreach Tactics: Meetings with key elected officials and other stakeholders (as guided by elected officials), direct mail, flyers, and signage.
 Tactics are described in more detail in section 3.